Orange County Workplace Discrimination Attorney

 - Indirect evidence.
 Indirect evidence is anything that is not actually physical.
 However, this can also be harder to obtain.
 Most employers you are aware that they are discriminating against are also well aware that it is illegal, and they are less likely to provide physical evidence.

 The good news is that you do not necessarily need physical evidence in order to prove that discrimination has occurred in the workplace.
 If you are a member of a protected class under state or federal law, qualified for your position, and have had an adverse reaction taken against you, you and your attorney may be able to make a case that discrimination has occurred.
-There is no certain “amount” or type of evidence needed to prove these cases, so it is best to collect any possible evidence and bring it to your attorney so they can sort through it and move your case forward.
+There is no certain “amount” or type of evidence needed to prove these cases, so it is best to collect any possible evidence and bring it to your Orange County discrimination lawyer so they can sort through it and move your case forward.

 If you believe that you have been discriminated against in the workplace, we strongly encourage you to write down everything that has happened, preferably with the dates that the discriminatory actions occurred.
-If there are any witnesses to the discrimination, we encourage you to let your attorney know so these individuals can be asked to give testimony to back up your claim.
+If there are any witnesses to the discrimination, we encourage you to let your discrimination attorney know so these individuals can be asked to give testimony to back up your claim.

 California Statute of Limitations